kekse1/v4/docs/modules/web/animate.md

 inclusive features for better animation handling.
 All totally managed!

-All my extensions are implemented straight into the `Animation(.prototype)` object (and, of course, the `Element.prototype.animate`), so you don't need to remember/care about other functions or smth.
+All my extensions are implemented straight into the `Animation(.prototype)` object (and, of course, the `HTMLElement.prototype.animate`), so you don't need to remember/care about other functions or smth.

 > **Note**